-The only common treatment technologies considered potentially applicable for removal of fluoride and arsenic are RO and EDR.
-Adsorption is not economically feasible because of the high alkalinity of the water, which would result in high acid consumption for pH adjustment.
-RO and EDR can remove fluoride as well as arsenic, selenium, nitrate, TDS and other dissolved constituents.
+Treatment technologies considered potentially applicable to arsenic removal are RO, IX, and EDR since they are proven technologies with numerous successful installations.
 RO treatment is considered for central treatment alternatives, as well as POU and POE alternatives.
-EDR is considered for central treatment only.
+EDR treatment is considered for central treatment alternatives only.
 Both RO and EDR treatment produce a liquid waste: a reject stream from RO treatment and a concentrate stream from EDR treatment.
 As a result, the treated volume of water is less than the volume of raw water that enters the treatment system.
 The amount of raw water used increases to produce the same amount of treated water if RO or EDR treatment is implemented.
-Partial RO treatment and blending treated and untreated water to meet the fluoride MCL would reduce the amount of raw water used.
-The EDR operation can be tailored to provide a desired fluoride effluent concentration by controlling the electrical energy applied.
-The treatment units were sized based on flow rates, and capital and annual O&M cost estimates were made based on the size of the treatment equipment required and the average water consumption rate, respectively.
+The treatment units were sized based on flow rates, and capital and annual O&M cost estimates were made based on the size of the treatment equipment required.
 Neighboring non-compliant PWSs were identified to look for opportunities where the costs and benefits of central treatment could be shared between systems.

 Non-economic factors were also identified.
 Ease of implementation was considered, as well as reliability for providing adequate quantities of compliant water.
+Additional factors

-Additional factors were whether implementation of an alternative would require significant increase in the management or technical capability of the PWS, and whether the alternative had the potential for regionalization.
+- 1 were whether implementation of an alternative would require significant increase in the - 2 management or technical capability of the PWS, and whether the alternative had the potential - 3 for regionalization.